Northwoods League: History

+In 2023, the Northwoods League announced plans to create a new softball league.
+The softball league initially consisted of four teams, based in Madison (Madison Night Mares) and La Crosse, Wisconsin (La Crosse Steam); Mankato, Minnesota (Mankato Habeneros); and Minot, North Dakota (Minot Honeybees).
+In 2025, the Wausau Ignite was added.
+For 2026, the league will expand to Grand Forks, North Dakota; it will be the first Northwoods League Softball team to play in a non-Northwoods League Baseball market.
+On November 11, 2025, the team's name was revealed as the Grand Forks Spitfires.

-Over 200 league alumni have gone on to play in Major League Baseball (MLB) with 91 alumni entering the MLB ranks from 2013 to 2017.
-Alumni Max Scherzer, the 2017 National League Cy Young Award winner, and American League runner-up Chris Sale faced each other as the starting pitchers in the 2017 and 2018 Major League Baseball All-Star Games.
+Over 400 league alumni have gone on to play in Major League Baseball (MLB).
+Alumnus Max Scherzer, the 2017 National League Cy Young Award winner, and American League runner-up Chris Sale faced each other as the starting pitchers in the 2017 and 2018 Major League Baseball All-Star Games.
+Both pitchers had previously played for the La Crosse Loggers.

 Competition

+Teams play 72 games scheduled from Memorial Day to the 2nd Saturday in August, while the playoffs take place the week after, starting on that Sunday and ending usually on Friday.
+The season itself is broken into two halves, with the winners of each half in each of the four sub-divisions playing against each other to determine a sub-divisional champion in a best-of-three series.
+The sub-divisional champions then meet in a winner-take-all game to determine a divisional champion.
+The divisional champions then meet in a winner-take-all game for the league championship.

-In small cities it may be hard to find the financial stability in a newly founded baseball league.
-The Northwoods League (NWL) realized it needed to gain significant revenue from sponsors in order to succeed.
-According to league Chairman and co-founder Dick Radatz, Jr, two-thirds of the revenue comes from sponsors and the remainder from ticket sales, concessions, and team merchandise.
+In small cities it may be hard to find the financial stability in a newly-founded baseball league.
+League leaders realized they needed to gain significant revenue from sponsors in order to succeed.
+According to league chairman and co-founder Dick Radatz, Jr, two-thirds of the revenue comes from sponsors and the remainder from ticket sales, concessions, and team merchandise.
 Radatz also noted the importance of having the sponsor revenue before the beginning of the season.